NVIDIA/NVFlare/docs/programming_guide/fl_clients/3rd_party_integration.rst

 The FL client (TaskExchanger) and your trainer process (FlareAgent) do not have to be started at exactly the same time.
 Whichever is started first will wait for the other for ``heartbeat_timeout`` seconds.
 Once they both are started and connected, you can verify they are directly connected using the Admin's cell commands.

-The following example shows two clients (red, blue) connected to their NDAS external trainers via the agent_id "ndas_1":
+The following example shows two clients (red, blue) connected to their external trainers via the agent_id "ext_trainer_1":

 .. code-block:: shell